Dreamshala

 However, stay between 3% and 5% to minimize your risk factor (although you need a little extra investment!).

-Step 3: Choose Dividend Stocks That Will Achieve Your $1,000 A Month Dividends Goal
+Step 3: Choose Dividend Stocks That Will Achieve Your $1,000 A Month Dividend Goal

 After you are sure about your initial investment amount and the dividend yield target, you now need to identify the stocks that can earn you $1000 a month in dividends.